A Fan’s Review of “Harry Potter and the Deathly Hallows Part 1”

 The movie was very humorous, and I have to say, it was very nice to have humor lighten the dark times.

-The forshadowing in the movie was very clever.
-I mean, Bellatrix’s hair falling on Hermione that was a very smart move.
-When I saw that, I was like, “What was that for?” but after some thinking I remembered that it’s essential for Harry Potter and the Deathly Hallows Part 2.
+The foreshadowing in the movie was very clever.
+I mean, Bellatrix’s hair falling on Hermione was a very smart move.
+When I saw that, I was like, “What was that for?” but after some thinking, I remembered that it’s essential for Harry Potter and the Deathly Hallows Part 2.

 Let’s move on to the soundtrack.
 After John Williams left, the soundtracks were composed by different people, who did a great job composing, but Williams’ music felt more unique.
 Now, with this movie, Alexandre Desplat has composed a charming score that perfectly fits with the movie and I think that the score is as amazing as Williams’ work for the previous films.

 Although I really loved the movie, I want to discuss some things that I didn’t like in the movie.
 Firstly, I didn’t like the fact that they deleted the scene where Harry and Dudley finally become friends.
 That was essential since they hated Harry from the very beginning.
 OH WELL!
 Secondly, the usage of spells was very irritating.
 Honestly, doesn’t Harry know a spell other than STUPEFY?

 I want to state that this movie did justice to the book.
 I am very glad that the filmmakers split the movies because they made a great job staying very true to the book.
 I think it will be a perfect ending with the great efforts and passion of the filmmakers.